Table of Contents

 Migraines come in a lot of forms with different symptoms and severities.
 People who experience frequent migraines may also find that there are several triggers for their migraines.
 The following are some of the most common causes of migraines:

-If you believe that stress or anxiety cause your migraines, it’s crucial to seek help in the form of therapy, meditation, exercise, or other ways that can help you relax.
+If you believe that stress or anxiety causes your migraines, it’s crucial to seek help in the form of therapy, meditation, exercise, or other ways that can help you relax and likewise benefit your mental health.
 If you apply for SSDI benefits, be sure to note in your application what stress-reducing methods you’ve tried and whether they’ve worked.

 2. Alcohol and Caffeine